Over $25.5 MILLION INVESTED

 $389,500

-Friends of Foster Children Forever provides abused, neglected and abandoned children with the social, educational and financial support the state does not.
+Fostering Success provides abused, neglected and abandoned children with the social, educational and financial support the state does not.
 NCEF funding supports educational and out-of-school time opportunities for children in foster care, enabling thousands of foster children to discover hidden talents, boost their self-esteem, sustain good academic grades and most importantly, begin to realize their individual potential.

 • Fun Time Early Childhood Academy